LivHed/joel-adrian/README.md

 ## UX
-After doing research looking at websites from the stunt performer community and interview Joel about his wishes and needs with the portfolio, my goal with the design was set:
+After doing research looking at websites from the stunt performer community and interview Joel about his wishes and needs with the portfolio, my goals with the design was set to:
-1. That it would be easy to find what you want on the website.
+1. To make the design suitable for the stunt-community with fonts and colors that provides a feeling of a tough and rough edge, but still maintain a stylistic and clean design.
-2. The design would be suitable for the stunt-community with colors that give a feeling of a tough and rough edge, but still with a stylistic and minimal design.
+2. To make 5 pages with it´s own categorical content on it, to keep it easy to find what you want and to avoid a messy impression.

 (Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.)